elephantrobotics/MarsCat-docs-en/page/3-Begin-your-life-with-MarsCat.md

 - Copy `marsai update.zip` to the USB disk.
 - Connect the marscat with the charger, start marscat, wait for its eyes to light up, and then plug in the USB disk.
 - Minutes later, marscat will restart, pull the USB disk out when the marscat's limbs are relaxed.
+- Restart marscat (switching power supply), update successfully.

+#### If the update fails, please restart the marscat and repeat the above steps.

+## 3.7 Recovery
+You can get resources from [releases](https://github.com/elephantrobotics/MarsCat_Update/releases)

+#### Get ready
+- USB-TypeC hub
-- Delete `marsai update.zip` from USB disk.
+- USB disk

+#### Step
 - Copy `marsai-system.zip` to USB disk.
 - Restart the marscat, plug in the USB disk when its eyes light up.
 - 1-2 minutes later, marscat's eyes appear USB connection prompt.
 - Then marscat will restart, pull out the USB disk when its eyes appear boot animation; If marscat doesn't restart, when marscat's eyes appear recovery animation, you can pull out the USB disk.
-- Restart marscat (switching power supply), update successfully.
+- Restart marscat (switching power supply), recover successfully.

-#### If the update fails, please restart the marscat and repeat the above steps.
+#### If the recovery fails, please restart the marscat and repeat the above steps.